friflo/Friflo.Json.Fliox/README.md

 - **JSON parser/serializer**
     - [**JsonParser**](Json/Burst/JsonParser.cs) / [**JsonSerializer**](Json/Burst/JsonSerializer.cs)
       in namespace: **`Friflo.Json.Burst`**
-    - Optimized for performance and low memory footprint
-        - No (0) allocations after a few iterations by using a few internal byte & int buffers
-        - Support reusing of parser instance to avoid allocations on the heap
     - Clear/Compact API: `Iterator API` for parser - `Appender API` for serializer.
     - Skipping of JSON object members and elements (array elements and values on root)
         Provide statistics (counts) about skipped JSON entries: